Hummus may already be a favorite in your home. So when can you get your baby started with this delectable delight? Can babies eat hummus? Read on.

 Hummus has a sneaky way of finding itself on many a snack plate.

 If it’s one of your go-tos, you may be itching to share this culinary delight with the latest addition to your family.

 We’ve got the lowdown on things babies and hummus.

 In this article 📝

 When can babies eat hummus?

-A staple in Middle Eastern and Mediterranean diets, the key ingredients in hummus are mashed-up chickpeas, tahini, lemon, garlic, and spices.
+A staple in Middle Eastern and Mediterranean diets, the key ingredients in hummus are mashed-up chickpeas, tahini, lemon, garlic, olive oil, and spices.

 It goes by many names—garbanzo bean, Bengal gram, and Egyptian pea—and comes in different shapes and colors, the most popular one being round and beige.